 The chimney cap sits over the flue opening at the top of the chimney.
 It keeps out rain, debris, and animals.
 When a chimney cap is missing, damaged, or improperly fitted, the flue is exposed to the elements.

 Missing caps are one of the most preventable causes of chimney damage.
-Replacing or repairing a chimney cap is a relatively straightforward repair that protects the entire chimney system from water intrusion and animal nesting.
+Replacing or repairing a chimney cap is a simple fix.
+As a result, it protects the whole system from water and nesting animals.
 Learn more about our chimney cap installation and repair service.

 6. Smoke Backing Into the Home

-If smoke is coming back into your living space when you have a fire going, something is wrong with the draft.
+Does smoke roll back into the room during a fire?
+In fact, that points to a draft problem.
 The flue may be blocked by debris, a bird or animal nest, or heavy creosote buildup.
 The damper may not be opening fully.
 There may also be a structural issue affecting airflow.

 Smoke backing up is not just unpleasant — it introduces carbon monoxide and combustion byproducts into your home.
 If this is happening consistently, schedule an inspection with a professional before using your fireplace again.